-One of the most interactive and inspiring exhibitions exploring the world of mathematics ever to tour.
+Designed to be one of the most interactive and inspiring exhibitions exploring the world of mathematics ever to tour.

-MathAlive! is designed to inspire, to spark the imagination and to reveal not only math at work, but also the endless possibilities of math.
-Primarily designed for kids in grades 3-8, the exhibition brings to life the real math behind what kids love most - video games, sports, fashion, music, robotics and more - and creates interactive and immersive experiences that bring to life the math at work in each, whether in design, application or use.
+MathAlive! is designed to inspire, to spark the imagination, to reveal not only math at work, but the endless possibilities math can offer.
+Primarily designed for kids ages 7-14, the exhibition brings to life the real math behind what kids love most-games, sports, design, robotics, and more-and creates interactive and immersive experiences that bring to life the math at work in each, whether in design, application or use.

-In this 5,000-square-foot exhibition, visitors will ride snowboards in a 3-D experience, design (and play) their own video games, capture their 360-degree images in a unique interactive, jump into a binary dance party, even design a custom skateboard for "pop" - the quick, snapping motion that allows a board to do the best tricks.
-Through nearly 40 unique, interactive experiences, the exhibit takes math from its native form into the applied worlds of design, engineering, technology and science.
+In this exhibition that spans 5,000 square feet, visitors will ride snowboards in a 3D experience, create their own 3D animation, capture their 360-degree images in a unique interactive environment, jump into a binary dance party, even design a custom skateboard for "pop": the quick, snapping motion that allows a board to do the best tricks.
+Through a range of unique, interactive experiences, the exhibit takes math from its native form into the applied worlds of design, engineering, technology and science.